syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ![wpf hubtile title](Getting-Started_images/wpf-tile-setting-title-hubtile.png)

-## Setting Image on HubTile
+## Setting Image Content

+The ImageSource specifies the image to be displayed at the center of the tile.
 You can set the image to the tile by setting the image path to the [ImageSource](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ImageSource.html) property.

 {% tabs %}
 {% highlight XAML %}